Appeon/PowerBuilder-RestClient-Example/README.md

 # <b>Appeon.SalesDemo.PB</b>

 This PowerBuilder application is the example client application of [.NET-DataStore-Example](https://github.com/Appeon/.NET-DataStore-Example).
-It is developed using Appeon PowerBuilder 2019.
+It is developed using Appeon PowerBuilder 2019 R2 Beta.

 ### Sample Project Structure